samirayc/Regex-Tutorial/gist-regex.md

-# Matching an Email using Regex
+# Matching an Email Using Regex

 The regex we will be looking at in this Gist is used for validating email inputs in a given application.
 We will dissect this regex: ```/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/``` into its basic components.